 - 1. Programme and coordination consultations for the timetabling process take place with authorised parties.
 The status of a coordination consultation is shared at the Allocation Table. - 2.
-The identified conflict situation is communicated to all applicants involved.
-79 - 3.
+The identified conflict situation is communicated to all applicants involved.79 - 3.
 The applicants involved are invited for further consultation on the situation, possibly on the basis of a coordination proposal by ProRail. - 4.
-All applicants involved are invited to submit proposals for solution. - 5.
-Solutions must fit within the usability of the railway infrastructure, taking into consideration planning norms, Local particulars and user restrictions with respect to noise, rail safety, transfer safety and the environment. - 6.
+All applicants involved are invited to submit proposals for solution. - Solutions must fit within the usability of the railway infrastructure, taking into consideration planning norms, Local particulars and user restrictions with respect to noise, rail safety, transfer safety and the environment. - 6.
 The objective is to find solutions in which (taking process rule 5 into account) the capacity request is granted as much as possible, the commercial and operational relationship within the requested capacity is disrupted as little as possible, and the economic consequences of deviations from the requested capacity are as limited as possible.
-The statutory priority rules need not yet be applied in seeking solutions. - 7.
-The border-crossing times agreed upon with the context of RNE are maintained.
-If a deviation is necessary, a new border time is agreed with the infrastructure manager concerned and offered to the railway undertaking. - 8.
-The proposals presented by ProRail are compatible with the timetable measures as included in capacity enhancement plans.
+The statutory priority rules need not yet be applied in seeking solutions.

-&lt;sup>78 In accordance with Section 7(1) Railways Capacity Allocation Decree.
+78 In accordance with Section 7(1) Railways Capacity Allocation Decree.

-&lt;sup>79 If further substantiation/data is requested for the coordination process, these data may be considered as confidential by the applicant concerned.
+79 If further substantiation/data is requested for the coordination process, these data may be considered as confidential by the applicant concerned.